MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager-impact.md

 # Manager impact

 >[!Note]
->This template is no longer available in Workplace Analytics.
+>This template will no longer be available in Workplace Analytics around April 22 2021.
 A new manager effectiveness template will available soon.
 When it is released, it will be listed in [Power BI templates](power-bi-intro.md).

 The Manager impact dashboard for Power BI uses Workplace Analytics data to view standard behaviors and leadership exposure among managers in your organization.
 Leaders can use this analysis to measure behaviors and trends of people managers across the organization.
 You'll also get insights about key behaviors by organization and best practices recommended by industry experts to either maintain or improve leadership work patterns.